Why attend the GESIS Summer School?

 Participants of both short courses and one-week courses will receive one certificate of attendance per course at the end of the course, provided they have attended at least 80% of the course time.

-Participants completing a one-week course have the opportunity to earn European Credit Transfer System (ECTS) points from the Graduate School of Economic and Social Sciences at the University of Mannheim.
+Participants completing a one-week course have the opportunity to earn European Credit Transfer System (ECTS) points.
 If you wish to earn ECTS credits, you may choose from two options when registering for the Summer School:

 Applicants are advised to contact their home institution to inquire about the recognition of ECTS points from the University of Mannheim.
 Note that you will be charged an administration fee of EUR 20,00 (2 ECTS) or 50,00 (4 ECTS) per course, respectively.

 For the short courses we cannot grant ECTS points.